 An EFP is a roadside bomb which shoots out large portions of hot copper when it explodes, and can penetrate a tank, as well as travel a hundred yards or more.
 While EFPs are directly responsible for fewer deaths than IEDs, they are generally considered the most lethal weapon faced by American forces in Iraq.
 IEDs have caused the most damage—more than 60 percent of coalition deaths in Afghanistan and Iraq were the result of IEDs, and thousands of U.S. military members have lost their lives to these devices.

-Those injured during acts of terrorism who spent time in Iraq or Afghanistan, may be eligible to file an anti-terrorism lawsuit, which targets Iran and the banks which helped sponsor this terrorism.
-These banks knowingly became involved with Iran, despite sanctions by the U.S. government.
-If Iran had not been provided with the necessary funds, they could not have funded the procurement of lethal weapons which had devastating consequences to the U.S. military.
-Under the U.S. Anti-Terrorism Act, veterans, service members and contractors, who were injured, disabled or killed in the Iraq War, as well as their family members, could be eligible to file an anti-terrorism EFP injury lawsuit against the banks, given the blatant conspiracy involved.
+Those injured during acts of terrorism who spent time in Iraq or Afghanistan, may be eligible to file an anti-terrorism lawsuit.
+Certain global banks processed large financial transactions for Iran, allowing their monies to flow through U.S. and international channels, despite sanctions by the U.S. government.
+The argument can be made that if Iran had not been provided with the funds that these transactions facilitated, they could not have funded the procurement of lethal weapons which had devastating consequences to the U.S. military.
+Under the U.S. Anti-Terrorism Act, veterans, service members and contractors, who were injured, disabled or killed in the Iraq War, as well as their family members, could be eligible to file an anti-terrorism injury lawsuit against these banks to seek compensation for their injuries.

 Do You Need a U.S. Anti-Terrorism Act Lawyer?

 Those injured by violations of the U.S. Anti-Terrorism Act, as well as the families of those killed by violations of the U.S. Anti-Terrorism Act can hold those responsible accountable.
-Obviously, nothing can change the outcome of the Iraq and Afghanistan wars, and the contributions by banks, which resulted in bank sponsored terrorism.
-If the banks have refused to provide funding, these attacks would not have been possible.
-If you are a victim of these violations of the Anti-Terrorism Act, an experienced Anti-Terrorism Act attorney can help.
+Obviously, nothing can change the outcomes of the Iraq War, but if you are a victim of a violation of the Anti-Terrorism Act, an experienced Anti-Terrorism Act attorney can help.